improbable-research/keanu/docs/docs/inference-posterior-sampling.md

 can understand if the distribution is steep or shallow at our current position.
 We can then use Hamiltonian physics to move our samples around using this information.

-This is crucial to understand in order to tweak the parameters of HMC, it's very sensitive to two in particular:
+This is crucial to understand in order to tweak the parameters of HMC, it's very sensitive to two parameters in particular:

 * Leapfrog count
 * Step size